 Unlike several competing banks, American Express doesn’t require you to make a minimum initial deposit to open a CD account.
 Some banks require a minimum deposit of anywhere from $1,000 to $25,000 to earn their best rates.
 Not so at American Express.

-You can currently open a five-year CD with a fixed annual percentage yield (APY) of 2.15% with an initial deposit of your choice.
+You can currently open a five-year CD with a fixed annual percentage yield (APY) of 3.25%, effective as of February 16, 2023, with an initial deposit of your choice.
 That rate climbs well above those offered by several major banks.

 Nonetheless, you stand to make the most out of these generous interest rates if you keep your money and interest in the account until the end of its term length.
 This is known as the point of maturity.